Edvac/file_parser/README.md

 # file_parser
 Download files from Websites.
-This is a small tool that helps you to download mediacal record files such as qrs.
+This is a small tool that helps you to download medical record files such as qrs.
 I build it to download 137 records of patients.
 I felt so bored to click to all those links so I build this small tool.

 Documentation